Jawzalanazi/MetaheuristicsProject/README.md

-# CS1463 Course Project
+### CS1463 Course Project
-## Comparative Study of Two Metaheuristic Algorithms over TSP
+### Comparative Study of Two Metaheuristic Algorithms over TSP

-This project implements and compares two metaheuristic algorithms for solving the Traveling Salesman Problem (TSP):
+This project compares two metaheuristic algorithms for solving the Traveling Salesman Problem (TSP):

-1. **Genetic Algorithm (GA)** — in-class algorithm
+- Genetic Algorithm (GA)
-2. **Variable Neighborhood Search (VNS)** — new algorithm
+- Variable Neighborhood Search (VNS)

-The goal is to find the shortest possible tour that visits each city exactly once and returns to the starting city.
+The goal is to find a short route that visits each city exactly once and returns to the starting city.

----

-## 1. Project Description
+### Problem Description

-The Traveling Salesman Problem (TSP) is an optimization problem where a salesman must visit a set of cities exactly once and return to the starting city while minimizing the total travel distance.
+The Traveling Salesman Problem (TSP) asks for the shortest possible tour among a set of cities.

-Since TSP is difficult to solve exactly for large numbers of cities, this project uses metaheuristic algorithms to find good approximate solutions in a reasonable amount of time.

----
+In this project, each solution is represented as a permutation of city numbers.

+Example:

+[3, 1, 4, 2, 5]

+This means the tour starts from city 3, then visits city 1, city 4, city 2, city 5, and finally returns to city 3.

+The main constraint is that each city must be visited exactly once.

-## 2. Algorithms Used
+### Algorithms

-### 2.1 Genetic Algorithm (GA)
+### 1. Genetic Algorithm (GA)

-The Genetic Algorithm is inspired by natural evolution.
-It works with a population of candidate tours and improves them over generations.
+GA is the in-class algorithm used in this project.
+It is inspired by natural evolution and works with a population of solutions.

-The GA implementation includes:
+Main steps:

-- Random initial population
+- Generate an initial population of random tours
+- Evaluate each tour using total tour length
-- Tournament selection
+- Select parents using tournament selection
-- Ordered Crossover (OX)
+- Apply ordered crossover
-- Swap mutation
+- Apply swap mutation
-- Elitism to keep the best solution
+- Keep the best solution using elitism
-- Fixed stopping rule based on number of generations
+- Repeat until the stopping rule is reached

-Main parameters:
+GA parameters:

 | Parameter | Value |
 |---|---|